 Tom Ham’s Lighthouse

 This venue on San Diego Bay offers one of the most breathtaking ceremony sites we’ve seen—an incredible art piece by Christopher Puzio serves as the modern altar, which frames the San Diego Skyline beautifully.
 For receptions, the California Room is the largest space and can accommodate up to 230 guests.
-This venue wins raves from couples about the accommodating staff and food, as well as the views!
+This unique wedding venue in San Diego wins raves from couples about the accommodating staff and food, as well as the views!

 Learn more about Tom Ham’s Lighthouse »

-This award-winning restaurant is just the spot for a bright and colorful wedding with delicious Mexican fare.
+This award-winning restaurant and San Diego wedding venue is just the spot for a bright and colorful wedding with delicious Mexican fare.
 We love the casual feel and outdoor space, plus the strolling mariachis create a lively and fun atmosphere!
 This is also a great space for pre-wedding events, from showers to rehearsal dinners and more.

 Learn more about Casa Guadalajara »

 You & Yours Distilling Co.